djradon/public-notes/vs.resources-that-refer-vs-resources-that-are.md

 id: c8fGFc04CU0O6zEOgg8OT
 title: Resources That Refer Vs Resources That Are
 desc: ''
-updated: 1705674715143
+updated: 1705691852929
 created: 1633593028328
 ---

+-- aka: indicator vs resource

-- "surely the distinction between a network-retrievable information resource and "everything else" is of fundamental importance to the whole architecture of the Web]"
+- "surely the distinction between a network-retrievable information resource and "everything else" is of fundamental importance to the whole architecture of the Web"
-- "using URIs, it is possible to identify both a thing (which may exist outside of the Web) and a Web document describing the thing...
+- "**Distinguishing between Representations and Descriptions** using URIs, it is possible to identify both a thing (which may exist outside of the Web) and a Web document describing the thing...
 According to W3C guidelines ([AWWW], section 2.2.), we have a Web document (there called information resource) if all its essential characteristics can be conveyed in a message.
 Examples are a Web page, an image or a product catalog...
 The first solution is to use “hash URIs” for non-document resources... a URI that includes a hash cannot be retrieved directly, and therefore does not necessarily identify a Web document...
 The second solution is to use a special HTTP status code, 303 See Other, to give an indication that the requested resource is not a regular Web document."
   - "https://www.w3.org/TR/cooluris/"

 ## Possible Solutions